Information Security Policy

 information security policy that will refer to existing and future policies and standards

 that support it.
-Related university policies will reference security control numbers
+Related university policies and standards will reference security

 - The Chancellor, Provost, Vice Chancellors, General Counsel, the CIO, the Chief of

 Staff and the Director of Athletics are responsible for ensuring the appropriate handling

 of the institutional information produced and managed by their division/unit.
 These

 - The Information Technology Division is responsible for ensuring that the appropriate

 technologies and system policies and permissions are in place to ensure appropriate